Revere Pewter, Off-White Quartz Countertops & SO MUCH MORE!

 Now, before we get much further, let’s give some credit where credit is due.
 This WHOLE project was brought to you by Jackson Triggs, Robert Mondavi and Tanqueray – proud supporters of my drinking habit which was further encouraged by the FREAKIN’ STRESS OF THIS RENOVATION!
-Seriously though, re: credit, I’ll touch on the trades/companies within this article, but for photography, if you see a GOOD photo – it’s not mine, it’s via the talented Jen, from Jen Wynia Photography.
+Seriously though, re: credit, I’ll touch on the trades/companies within this article.

-Looking at this next before photo, I’m not going to lie and say it was a terrible kitchen, it wasn’t.
+Looking at this next photo, I’m not going to lie and say it was a terrible kitchen, it wasn’t.
 It just wasn’t MY kitchen.
-Which seems funny since I tried to cook Mr. Noodles the other day (which Maggie fondly refers to as ‘Non-Gender Specific Noodles’ and actually burnt the water and ruined the pot, but regardless, I wanted a pretty kitchen!
+This seems funny since I tried to cook Mr Noodles the other day (which Maggie fondly refers to as ‘non-gender specific noodles’ and actually burnt the water and ruined the pot.
+But regardless, I wanted a pretty kitchen!

 And I got my pretty kitchen…

 Just LOOK at how much brighter and welcoming it is.
 It almost makes me want to cook.
 Just kidding.
 Nobody needs to suffer through that.